 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-100.0% of the real estate in the Champaign South neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Champaign South neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Despite all of the residential real estate here in the Champaign South neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 40.8%, which is higher than 97.6% of all U.S. neighborhoods.
+The vacancy rate here is 36.8%, which is higher than 97.1% of all U.S. neighborhoods.

 Furthermore, the Champaign South neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 32,019 persons per square mile in the neighborhood, it is more packed with people than 97.2% of the nation's neighborhoods.

-Champaign South is also pretty special linguistically.
-Significantly, 9.8% of its residents five years old and above primarily speak Chinese at home.
-While this may seem like a small percentage, it is higher than 97.7% of the neighborhoods in America.
+Significantly, 2.6% of its residents five years old and above primarily speak Korean at home.
+While this may seem like a small percentage, it is higher than 97.1% of the neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.